1r0nx/unveil/README.md

 ## 🙋 Contributing

-Pull Requests are welcome.
+Pull Requests and suggestions are welcome.
 Please follow standard coding practices and document your changes.

 ---